NLP is full of techniques to use in the workplace, especially if one has managerial responsibility or is working as a consultant or HR professional.

 In doing this, you will also find yourself understanding the other person better – proper rapport is a two-way thing.

-Conflict resolution is an important part of most management roles.
+Conflict resolution is an important part of most HR roles.
 It is made a lot easier if you can really see all sides of an argument – and hear them and feel them.

 Robert Dilts’ Meta Mirror is a powerful tool for acquiring this awareness.
 It enables you to see an event from various participants’ perspectives, including that of an objective observer: particularly useful if you are part of the conflict or managing others in conflict.